yanaskyrda/pomodoro-worker/README.md

-In order to run this app as a developer you should update Credentials file with your youtube api key (you could get yours via console.cloud.google.com) and spotify client_id and redirect_url (you could get yours at https://developer.spotify.com/)
+In order to run this app as a developer you should add your credentials - your youtube api key (you could get yours via console.cloud.google.com), spotify client_id and redirect_url (you could get yours at https://developer.spotify.com/)